Section Scope Statements

 For Original research, Review, and MMPU manuscripts, please provide a brief statement of no more than 40 words that succinctly summarizes the clinical relevance of the findings described in your manuscript.

-As relevant, the Methods section should describe in adequate detail the experimental subjects, their important characteristics, and the methods, apparatus, and procedures used so that other researchers can reproduce the experiment.
-When the paper reports experiments on human subjects, the methods section must indicate that the protocol was reviewed by the appropriate institutional review board (IRB), is in compliance with the Helsinki Declaration, and that each subject in the project signed a detailed informed consent form.
+As relevant, the Materials and Methods section should describe in adequate detail the experimental subjects, their important characteristics, and the methods, apparatus, and procedures used so that other researchers can reproduce the experiment.
+When the manuscript submitted reports on research in which humans are involved as experimental subjects directly or indirectly, the Materials and Methods section must indicate that the protocol was reviewed by the appropriate institutional review board (IRB), is in compliance with the Helsinki Declaration, and that each subject in the project signed a detailed informed consent form.
+Authors should verify compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) before submission.
+Provide sufficient detail to allow the work to be reproduced.
+Methods already published should be indicated by a reference; only relevant modifications should be described.

 Present simple formulae in the line of normal text where possible and use the solidus (/) instead of a horizontal line for small fractional terms, e.g., X/Y. In principle, variables are to be presented in italics.
 Powers of e are often more conveniently denoted by exp.
 Number consecutively any equations that have to be displayed separately from the text (if referred to explicitly in the text).